-When you turn on Automatic Downloads, your device also associates with your Apple ID.
+When you turn on Automatic Downloads or Automatic Updates, your device associates with your Apple ID.

-If you use Family Sharing and turn on Automatic Downloads, content bought by other members of your family won't automatically download to your devices.
+If you use Family Sharing and turn on Automatic Downloads, content that other members of your family group buys doesn't automatically download to your devices.
 Only content that you purchase with your Apple ID downloads automatically.
 And if you turn on Automatic Updates, only apps that you purchase update automatically.

 What you'll need